The perfect cone compactification of quotients of type IV domains: Singularities of quotients of toric varieties

 In this section we analyse quotients of toric varieties with canonical singularities by the action of finite groups acting via group homomorphisms of the torus.

 The following is essentially \cite{GHS07}, Corollary~2.20.
 We include a proof to highlight the fact that the assumption of smoothness is not necessary.

-\begin{lemma} Let $N$ be a free abelian group and $\Sigma$ a fan of strongly convex rational polyhedral cones contained in $N_{\IR}$; let $T\hookrightarrow X_{\Sigma}$ be the corresponding toric variety.
+\begin{lemma} Let $N$ be a free abelian group and $\Sigma$ a fan of strongly convex rational polyhedral cones contained in $N_{\bbR}$; let $T\hookrightarrow X_{\Sigma}$ be the corresponding toric variety.
 Let $G\leq\mathrm{GL}(N)$ be a finite group acting on the variety $X_{\Sigma}$.
 Let $D$ be a divisor which is pointwise fixed by a nontrivial element $1\not=g\in G$, then $D$ is not a torus-invariant divisor, i.e. $D\cap T\not=\emptyset$. \end{lemma} \begin{proof} \begin{sloppypar} Looking for a contradiction, we assume that $D$ lies in the boundary.

 Let $M$ denote the dual of $N$.
-We can identify the torus $T$ with the group homomorphisms $T=\mathrm{Hom}(M,\IC^*)\cong N\otimes \IC^*$ and $D$ corresponds to a 1-dimensional cone in $\Sigma$, say $\rho$; in particular $D=\overline{(O(\rho))}$ where ${ O(\rho)=\{u:\rho^{\perp}\cap M\to \IC^*| u }$ group homomorphism$\}$ is a torus orbit.
+We can identify the torus $T$ with the group homomorphisms $T=\mathrm{Hom}(M,\bbC^*)\cong N\otimes \bbC^*$ and $D$ corresponds to a 1-dimensional cone in $\Sigma$, say $\rho$; in particular $D=\overline{(O(\rho))}$ where ${ O(\rho)=\{u:\rho^{\perp}\cap M\to \bbC^*| u }$ group homomorphism$\}$ is a torus orbit.
 Since $g$ acts trivially on the divisor $D$, it acts trivially on $\rho^{\perp}\cap M\cong \frac{N}{\rho\cap N}$.
 Therefore, we get the following short exact sequence of $\langle g\rangle$-equivariant group morphisms:

-The action of $g$ on $\ZZ(\rho\cap N)$ can be just $\pm id$; nonetheless, since $g$ acts on $O(\rho)$, it acts on the toric affine variety $U_{\rho}$ associated to the cone $\rho$, hence $g$ acts as the identity on $\ZZ(\rho\cap N)$.
+The action of $g$ on $\bbZ(\rho\cap N)$ can be just $\pm id$; nonetheless, since $g$ acts on $O(\rho)$, it acts on the toric affine variety $U_{\rho}$ associated to the cone $\rho$, hence $g$ acts as the identity on $\bbZ(\rho\cap N)$.
 It follows that $g$ acts as the identity on $N$, which is a contradiction and the claim is shown. \end{sloppypar} \end{proof}

 \begin{lemma} Let $T$ be a torus with associated 1-parameter subgroup lattice $N$.
 Let $T\hookrightarrow X$ be a toric variety acted on by a finite group $G<GL(N)$.
-Let $\pi\colon X\to X/G$ be the quotient morphism, then the ramification divisor is given by
+Then the ramification divisor of the quotient morphism $\pi\colon X\to X/G$ is given by

 where $\mathrm{Fix}(r)$ denotes the fixed locus of $r$ equipped with the reduced structure. \end{lemma}

 \begin{proof} By Lemma \ref{lemmaKlaus}, no component of the ramification divisor is torus-invariant, hence if $R(\pi)$ has support on a prime divisor $D$, then $D = \overline{D\cap T}$ and we are left to prove the statement for the restriction $\pi|_{T}:T\to T/G$.